syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.MVC/dimensions.md

 ---
 layout: post
-title: Dimensions in Syncfusion ##Platform_Name## Kanban Component
+title: Dimensions in Syncfusion ASP.NET MVC Kanban Control | Syncfusion
-description: Learn here all about Dimensions in Syncfusion ##Platform_Name## Kanban component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Dimensions in Syncfusion ASP.NET MVC Kanban control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Dimensions
-publishingplatform: ##Platform_Name##
+publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---

 # Kanban dimensions in ASP.NET MVC Kanban control

-The Kanban dimensions refers to both height and width of the entire layout and it accepts three types of values.
+The [ASP.NET MVC Kanban](https://www.syncfusion.com/aspnet-mvc-ui-controls/kanban-board) dimensions refers to both height and width of the entire layout and it accepts three types of values.

 * Auto
 * Pixel